deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ---

 *previous* - [a neural nets overview](../index.html)
-# restricted Boltzmann machine
+# restricted Boltzmann machine (rbm)

-To quote Hinton, a [Boltzmann machine](http://www.scholarpedia.org/article/Boltzmann_machine) is "a network of symmetrically connected, neuron-like units that make [stochastic](http://www.merriam-webster.com/dictionary/stochastic) decisions about whether to be on or off."
+To quote Geoff Hinton, a Boltzmann machine is "a network of symmetrically connected, neuron-like units that make [stochastic](http://www.merriam-webster.com/dictionary/stochastic) decisions about whether to be on or off."

-A [restricted Boltzmann machine](http://www.scholarpedia.org/article/Boltzmann_machine#Restricted_Boltzmann_machines) "consists of a layer of visible units and a layer of hidden units with no visible-visible or hidden-hidden connections."
-That is, its nodes must form a symmetrical [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph):
+A restricted Boltzmann machine "consists of a layer of visible units and a layer of hidden units with no visible-visible or hidden-hidden connections."
+That is, its nodes must form a symmetrical bipartite graph:

 ![Alt text](../img/bipartite_graph.png)

-A trained RBM will learn the structure of the data fed into it via the visible layer; it does so through the very act of reconstructing the data again and again, with its reconstructions increasing their similarity to the benchmark, original image.
-The ever decreasing difference between reconstruction and benchmark is measured with a loss function.
-The network takes each step closer to the original using algorithms like stochastic gradient descent.
+A trained restricted Boltzmann machine will learn the structure of the data fed into it via the visible layer; it does so through the very act of reconstructing the data again and again, with its reconstructions increasing their similarity to the benchmark, original image.
+The RBM's ever decreasing difference between reconstruction and benchmark is measured with a loss function.
+The restricted Boltzmann machine takes each step closer to the original using algorithms like stochastic gradient descent.

 [RBMs](../glossary.html#restrictedboltzmannmachine) are useful for [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction), [classification](https://en.wikipedia.org/wiki/Statistical_classification), [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering), [feature learning](https://en.wikipedia.org/wiki/Feature_learning) and [topic modeling](https://en.wikipedia.org/wiki/Topic_model).
-Given their relative simplicity, they're the first neural network we'll tackle.
+Given their relative simplicity, restricted Boltzmann machines are the first neural network we'll tackle.

 ### parameters & k